soniaturcotte/soniaturcotte.com/writing/book-roundup-june-aug-2023.md

 ---
 title: 'Book round-up: June-Aug 2023'
 description: A few book recommendations
-date: 2023-09-05
+date: 2023-09-06
 tags:
   - book review
   - animals
 ---

 The most memorable books from the last few months.
-You can read the [previous round-up here](/writing/book-roundup-jan-may-2023.md), or see the [full list](https://app.thestorygraph.com/books-read/soniaturcotte?year=2023) of what I’ve read this year.
+You can read the [previous round-up](/writing/book-roundup-jan-may-2023.md) or see the [full list](https://app.thestorygraph.com/books-read/soniaturcotte?year=2023) of what I’ve read this year.

-Unlike the first round-up, I’m including some of my academic research.
-I wrote my dissertation on farmed animal sanctuaries and when a friend read a draft, they questioned whether the conditions on sanctuaries are indeed better than farms.
+This time, I’m including some of my academic research.
+I’ve just finished my dissertation on farmed animal sanctuarie.
+When a friend read a draft, they questioned whether the conditions on sanctuaries are indeed better than farms.
 That question had me shook!

 I often forget that farming practices aren’t common knowledge, which is ironic given I actually wrote a section on the invisibility and distance of animal agriculture.